 Eventually the inevitable happens: we can’t really function.
 We reach a time where it becomes almost life and death and we are teetering on the edge.
 Sometimes the breakdown is averted and other times a breakdown is exactly what drives us into therapy.

 Often it is in therapy that we finally realise what the problem has been all along.
 Sure there are loads and loads of other life experiences that we work through and process.
-I would hazard a guess and say that most people don’t walk into the therapy room for the first time, sit down and say, ‘So here’s the thing, I am suffering with the fall out of developmental trauma and my attachment systems are causing me to struggle in relationships and in my life in general’.
+I would hazard a guess and say that most people don’t walk into the therapy room for the first time, sit down and say, ‘So here’s the thing, I am suffering with the fall-out of developmental trauma and my attachment systems are causing me to struggle in relationships and in my life in general’.
 How wonderful it would be if we did though?!
 I’d have saved thousands of ££$$ if I’d have really known what I was dealing with in the beginning.

 Instead, over time we gently peel back the scab layers that have sort of healed over but not quite.
 And then we reach it.
 The core wound.
 And my god it’s fucking enormous.
 It’s like staring down into the abyss.
 How was this level of injury ever survivable?
 How could a small child endure such damage and still live?
-Well in my case it came through shutting down/dissociating, repressing memories, and freezing that little girl back in time as well as attacking myself for years.
+Well in my case it came through shutting down/dissociating, repressing memories, and freezing that little girl back in time as well as attacking myself, in various ways, for years.

 When faced with the wound, instinct tells you to run far away and try and forget about what you’ve seen.
 It’s too much.
 At the same time another part of you awakens the moment that gaping wound is exposed to the air.
 Despite everything, the child is alive still.
 Its need for love and care and holding is still there as much as it ever was back in the past and it is terrifying to the adult.
 The feelings are enormous.
 The need is overwhelming.
+What on earth do you do with that?

 The child’s hopes of being loved, held, and contained unconditionally reawaken in a flash, and there it is.
 Hope is ignited.
 Maybe this time that hole, the wound can be filled with the therapist’s love.
 If we can just get enough of it…